WIYN Open Cluster Study. XCVII. An Extended Radial-Velocity Survey and Spectroscopic Binary Orbits in the Open Cluster NGC 188: Cluster Members

 \subsection{Membership Formalism}

-Combining the proper-motion, parallax, and RV analyses, we categorize each star in NGC 188 as single stars or binaries and as members or non-members in Table~\ref{table:star_summary}.
+Combining the proper-motion, parallax, and RV analyses, we categorize each star in NGC 188 as members or non-members in Table~\ref{table:star_summary}.
+We further categorize stars as either velocity variable or not (i.e., single or binary) based on the $e/i$ value of the measurements.
 Following the convention of previous WOCS papers, reproduced here for convenience, we classify each star as follows: \begin{itemize} \item Single Member (SM): stars that have $e/i<4$, $P_{RV} >50$\%, and $P_{\mu} >50$\%. \item Single Non-member (SNM): stars that have ${e/i}<4$ and either $P_{RV} <50$\% or $P_{\mu} <50$\%. \item Binary Member (BM): velocity-variable stars (${e/i\geq4}$) that have orbital solutions, $P_{RV} >50$\%, and $P_{\mu} >50$\%. \item Binary Non-member (BNM): velocity-variable stars that have orbital solutions and either $P_{RV} <50$\% or $P_{\mu} <50$\%. \item Binary Likely Member (BLM): velocity-variable stars that do not have completed orbital solutions, $P_{RV} >50$\%, and $P_{\mu} >50$\%. \item Binary Likely Non-member (BLN): velocity-variable stars that do not have completed orbital solutions.
 Either $P_{RV} <50 \%$ or $P_{\mu} <50\%$ and the range of RVs does not include the cluster mean, making it unlikely that the orbital solution will place the star within the cluster velocity distribution. \item Binary Unknown (BU): velocity-variable stars that do not have completed orbital solutions. $P_{RV} <50$\%, but $P_{\mu} >50$\%, and the range of individual RVs includes the cluster mean, making it possible that the binary could be a member. \item Very Rapid Rotator Likely Member (VRR, M): stars that are too rapidly rotating ($v\sin i > 120\mathrm{\;km\;s^{-1}}$) for accurate RV measurements, $P_{\mu} >50$\%.
 We include these stars as cluster members for purposes of population analyses below. \item Very Rapid Rotator Likely Non-member (VRR, NM): stars that are too rapidly rotating for accurate RV measurements, $P_{\mu} <50$\%. \item Unknown (U): Stars with $P_{\mu} >50$\% that have fewer than three RV measurements.
 Some of these stars are likely RV members and/or binaries, but we do not have enough measurements to conclusively make that determination. \item Unknown Non-member (UNM): $P_{\mu} < 50$\% stars that have fewer than three RV measurements. \end{itemize}

 Table~\ref{star_category_counts} lists the number of stars in each membership category.
 We find {404} stars with G $<$ 16 (our completeness limit) that are members (SM, BM, BLM).
 As an upper bound for G $<$ 16, if we include proper-motion member binaries that have RV measurements that overlap the cluster's RV distribution (BU) and proper-motion members with fewer than 3 RV measurements, we find {419} member stars with G $<$ 16.
 Including stars to our observation limit of G $\leq$ 16.5 (Section~\ref{subsec: rv_completeness}), we have identified {476} member stars (SM, BM, BLM).
 As an upper bound for G $<$ 16.5, if we also include proper-motion member BU and U stars, we find {530} member stars.